Lotus Sutra: Chapters 23–28

 The Buddha tells the story of the 'Medicine King' (Bhaiṣajyarāja) bodhisattva, who, in a previous life as the bodhisattva Sarvasattvapriyadarśana, set his body on fire, lighting up many world systems for twelve years, as a supreme offering to a Buddha.
 This chapter teaches the practice "offering the body", which involves burning a part of one's body (such as toe, finger, or a limb) as an offering.
 The hearing and chanting of the Lotus Sūtra is also said to cure diseases.
-The Buddha uses nine similes to declare that the Lotus Sūtra is the king of all sutras.
+The Buddha uses nine similes to declare that the Lotus Sūtra is the king of all sūtras.